 Did Isaac Doolittle III, who was baptized at Trinity Church on the Green in New Haven, and was the grandson of Trinity’s founding Warden, Isaac Doolittle, invent Santa Claus?
 In 1821, he drew illustrations for the poem Old Santeclaus with Much Delight, with images of the bearded gift giver dressed in red.
-His “Santeclaus” arrives from the sky on rooftops on a sleigh pulled by a reindeer and puts presents for good children in stockings, but leaves “a long, black, birchen rod” to be used by the parents on naughty children.
+His “Santeclaus” arrives from the sky on rooftops on a sleigh pulled by a reindeer, and puts presents for good children in stockings, but leaves “a long, black, birchen rod” (instead of coal) to be used by parents on naughty children.

 It contained a eight stanza poem with eight hand colored engravings, and cost was 25 cents.
-The author was the Presbyterian minister Rev. Arthur J. Stansbury.
+The author of the poem was the Presbyterian minister Rev. Arthur J. Stansbury.
 Isaac Doolittle and William Armand Barnet were the lithographers, and William Gilley was the publisher.
 While it is not known who drew the pictures, Doolittle is listed before Barnet on the title page, and he was an artist as well as an inventor and mechanic; there is a comic cartoon of Doolittle at work painting (see below), so it most likely was Doolittle.
 Arthur J. Stansbury soon abandoned the ministry for a career as a congressional reporter.
 This may account for the oddity of a Presbyterian minister writing the first poem on this quasi-pagan quasi-Catholic legendary character

 “The Children’s Friend” is also famous for being the first known use of lithography (printing images from wax drawn on limestone) in America.